edan-bainglass/aiidalab-timer/README.md

 # AiiDAlab Timer

 An app to display a timer in its aiidalab-home container.
-The timer represents a countdown from an AiiDAlab-container-configured lifetime (`.aiidalab/aiidalab.yaml:lifetime`).
+The timer represents a countdown from an AiiDAlab-container-configured lifetime.

 ## Installation